jbat100/sonosthesia-unity-packages/packages/com.sonosthesia.midi/README.md

+# com.sonosthesia.midi

-MIDI signals and channels for the sonosthesia project
+MIDI control signals and note channels for the sonosthesia project